Lightning Strikes in Centennial T-Shirt Design Contest for Employees

 About the Centennial T-Shirt Design Contest

-To mark our 100th anniversary, we’re commemorating the innovations and achievements that helped our customers rise to some of the world’s most vital challenges.
+To mark our 100th anniversary, we commemorated the innovations and achievements that helped our customers rise to some of the world’s most vital challenges.

 From Oct.
 15-Nov.
 15, 2012, employees who are fans of Lockheed Martin on Facebook were invited to submit a T-shirt design inspired by Lockheed Martin aircraft from past and present.
 A panel of judges down-selected to two finalists, and Lockheed Martin employees voted to choose the winner.

-The winning T-shirt will be made available for purchase in the Lockheed Martin Centennial Store in January, 2013.
-Additionally, the winner will receive a prize pack that includes the complete Lockheed Martin Centennial T-shirt collection and custom leather bomber jacket.
+The winning T-shirt was made available for purchase in the Lockheed Martin Centennial Store.
+Additionally, the winner received a prize pack that included the complete Lockheed Martin Centennial T-shirt collection and custom leather bomber jacket.

 A similar version of this contest was sponsored for fans of Lockheed Martin’s Facebook page who are non-employees.
 Meet the winner of that contest here.